muhammad-i-imran/cloud-recon/README.md

 ## Step(s):
 - Clone the repository and run `sudo ./prepare_and_upload_docker_images.sh` script.
 Provide the required parameters to the script at runtime.

-##### Note:  The private key file used in docker-compose.yml file for openstack-querier server should have valid file permission (e.g. 400).